Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 Storage conditions for the location, e.g. 4 deg C, must match that of its the item's specification.
 The storage locations should be searchable for empty spaces.

-*Further developments*: Graphical presentation of freezer drawers with shelve positions linked to the items in there.
+*Further development*: Graphical presentation of freezer drawers with shelve positions linked to the items in there.
 Consolidation and optimisation of available space.

-**e) Stock control for reagents and products, including reference samples; min/max alerts and imbalance adjustment, 1th a month, etc.**

-The stock control must allow the lab manager to do imbalance adjustment of products manually.
-Adding a "minimum number of units" for product would be nice, cause then we could add a portlet displaying the products for which a new supplier order must be created.

-**f) Batch controls, removal of defective batches**

-Imagine the lab receives a batch of 100 units of product A and starts to use them for analyses.
-A week later, the supplier calls the lab to notify that batch of product A was defective (i.e. vials have traces of oil inside): the lab cannot be sure that the results obtained by using any of the product A are correct and is forced to invalidate all the analyses performed.
-So, the lab manager has to know which analyses have been performed by using products coming from that batch.
-The number of batch must be linked with the identifier of the product and at the same time, the system should provide a mechanism to list (and eventually retract) all analyses in which that product was used.
+**e) Stock control**

+e.1) Dynamic Record keeping and manual reconcilliation

+The quantity of chemical used, e.g. titration volumes, are used to maintain reagent stock levels, allowing for spillage.
+Nevertheless, the lab manager can do an imbalance adjustment/reconcilliation of products manually.

+e.2) Minimum stock level alerts

+Each Product is set up with a minimum stock level at which a re-order alert is raised for lab clerks and lab managers.
+It is also known as 'Re-ordering level'.
+It is a point at which order for supply of material should be made.

+Reordering level is calculated with the formula:

+    Re-order level = max rate of consumption x max lead time

+The alert, be it by email or on-line (portlet) offers an easy hyper-linked re-order workflow.

-**g) Expiry control, alerts and product auto-removal**
+**f) Expiry alerts and product cancellation**

-Every product might have an expiry date.
-There should be a mechanism to easily remove the expired products from the inventory and detect (and eventually retract) analyses for which an expired product was used.
-A portlet displaying the products that will expire in the following month or so would be nice too.
+Most reagents and reference material have expiry dates.
+Lab clerk sets the expiry dates to Product Items upon reception of the purchase order.
+A similar alert as for low stock level is raised, based on configurable period before expiry, in the next month say.

+These expired Product Items are immediately cancelled on expiry and not offered in the look-ups.

+*Further development*: Stock loss alerts, detection and reporting.

+**f) Batch control**

+Lab clerk sets the supplier's batch id to Product Items upon reception of the purchase order.
+Product Items can be searched per batch id.

+Lab manager can set a batch as deffective and list all analyses that involved a Product Item from a deffective batch.
+All the analysis results go into quarantine.
+Moreover, the defective Product Items are immediately cancelled and not offered in the look-ups.

+*Further development*: Disposal, empty and expired reagents are disposed of by SOP, kept in the system.

-**h) Stock monitoring through analyses tracking**
+**g) Stock monitoring through analyses tracking**

 A hard one too.
 A lab analysis/test may require the use of a well-defined amount of reagent/product.
 The idea is to set the amount of reagent/product at Method or Analysis Service (Bika LIMS objects) level and every time a result is set for that analysis, the system will update the available amount of product in the inventory.
 Yea.. this is one is very tricky!